 If you do not measure your customer behaviour, you are essentially guessing what they want.
 It’s the age of algorithms – with data collected through behavioral analytics and customer management systems – your educated guesses can become informed decisions which will result in low risk, strategic investments.

-Going into 2019, we can expect new opportunities and we should be prepared to grab them.
+Going into the new year, we can expect new opportunities and we should be prepared to grab them.
 Change is inevitable, and the one thing we are guaranteed of in the South African economy.
 Your survival depends on how well and quickly you adapt to that change, as “standing still is the most dangerous course of action” (Brian Tracy).